Hey there,

 For centuries artists have brought the lives of Jesus, Mary, the Saints, and the rest of our faith to live for us their beautiful God-given talent.
 Here are 12 famous religious paintings with the meaning behind each one.

-12 Inspiring Religious Paintings & Their Meanings | Get Fed
+12 Inspiring Religious Paintings & Their Meanings | The Catholic Company

 Modern Day Michelangelo